 - (a) A leave of absence without pay shall be granted upon request for up to four (4) months for employees (male or female) who have requested Parental Leave.
 Such Leave shall be unpaid, except as provided in section (b) below.
 Upon request the appointing authority can extend the leave an additional two (2) months.
 During approved leave extensions beyond four (4) months, this Agreement's administrative leave provisions shall be applicable, including, but not limited to, the requirement that the employee shall pay one hundred percent (100%) of their insurance benefits.
-Notwithstanding the foregoing, if the approved leave extension results from the employee's illness, this Agreement's medical leave provisions shall be applicable, including the State's commitment to pay a portion of insurance benefits. - (b) During the initial four (4) months of a leave, at the employee's option, the employee may use up to six (6) weeks of any accrued paid leave, including but not limited to sick leave, annual leave and personal leave.
-Thereafter, employees can use only the following accrued paid leave in the following order: compensatory time, personal leave and annual leave.
-Notwithstanding the foregoing, sick leave for up to six (6) weeks following childbirth/delivery will be granted, and may be extended by the appointing authority who may request certification of the continuing disability.
+Notwithstanding the foregoing, if the approved leave extension results from the employee's illness, this Agreement's medical leave provisions shall be applicable, including the State's commitment to pay a portion of insurance benefits. - (b) During the initial four (4) months of a leave, at the employee's option, the employee may use up to sixteen (16) weeks of any accrued paid leave, including but not limited to sick leave, annual leave and personal leave.
 No combination of paid and unpaid leaves shall extend the Parental Leave beyond six (6) months. - (c) Notwithstanding the above, an employee may use accrued sick leave for the period of disability resulting from pregnancy, miscarriage, abortion, or illness resulting therefrom.